krasimir/riew/README.md

 > `buffer.divorced()`

-This type of buffer is a bit against the idea of the original CSP.
+This type of buffer is not following the CSP concepts.
+It's here because it serves a specific use case.
 The `put`s and `take`s to the channel with such buffer are always non-blocking.
 They resolve immediately.
-The `put`s always resolve with `true` while the `take`s with the latest value that was in the channel.
+The `put`s always resolve with `true` while the `take`s resolve with the latest value that was in the channel.

 Example: